You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 - list of relevant skills.

 When it comes to offline portfolios the order is usually quite strict.
 You need to include your CV right after your cover page.
 This doesn’t give you much flexibility, but on the other hand, employers know exactly where to find your qualifications and work experience.
-Resume pages are the offline versions of the about and contact pages, and therefore need to include a ton of information.
+Resume pages are the offline versions of the About and Contact pages, and therefore need to include a ton of information.

 Key Takeaways

-All in all what is a good architecture portfolio template like?
+All in all, what is a good architecture portfolio template like?

 - easy to use,